aehrc/gp-naps-fhir/input/pagecontent/index.md

 ### Introduction
-This implementation guide is provided to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> in an Australian context for the General Practitioner National Antimicrobial Prescribing Survey (NAPS).
+This implementation guide is provided to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> to submit data for the General Practitioner (GP) National Antimicrobial Prescribing Survey (NAPS).

-TBD Insert purpose and scope of the General Practitioner National Antimicrobial Prescribing Survey (NAPS) here.

-### Questions
-- Cardinality - any multiplicities?
-- Data access mechanism - maybe Bulk Data Access IG - bulk export by system? by patient? qualified by time period?
-- Encounter ID should not be needed - systems have date time to differentiate from source system; bundle should have generated technical ids for an entry.
-NAPS can assign the internal DB id on ingestion.
-- Prescription ID not needed for a source system to differentiate - can be assigned on consumption by NAPs; otherwise needs to be some sort of generator within practices that should still be stripped on ingestion by and replaced by internal DB id on ingestion.

-What are the interactions this data set & FHIR IG supports?
+The [NAPS](https://www.naps.org.au) is coordinated by a multi-disciplinary team at the [National Centre for Antimicrobial Stewardship](https://www.ncas-australia.org/), and is delivered by the [Guidance Group](https://www.ncas-australia.org/Guidance_Group).
+This survey has been in use since 2011 and has already helped hundreds of Australian Health Care Facilities to assess their antimicrobial prescribing practice.
+It provides valuable information on the utilisation of antimicrobials within Australia.

+This is a working specification developed in conjunction with the ongoing design of the GP NAPS data set.
+The content published in this guide is intended to be a base set of requirements for FHIR implementation of the data set that should be refined as design of the GP NAPS data set is matured.

+This guide does not cover:
+- data access and API
+- data privacy and security controls

 ### How to Read this Guide